Beitun Main Station

-Beitun Main Station is a metro station operated by Taichung Metro located in Beitun District, Taichung, Taiwan.
-It is the eastern terminus of the Green Line, and is located near the depot of the entire line.
+Beitun Main Station (北屯總站) is a metro station operated by Taichung MRT located in Beitun District, Taichung, Taiwan.
+It is the eastern terminus of the Green line, and is located near the depot of the entire line.

 Around the station

 Beitun Main station is located within a new development zone.
 With the construction of the new station, the surrounding area saw rapid development, including a planned Costco store.